Quantum advantage and stability to errors in analogue quantum simulators: Quantum advantage with noisy quantum simulators

-\begin{itemize} \item {\bf Power-law Gap:} $\Delta_n \ge 1/{\rm poly}(n)$. \end{itemize} This ensures that using the adiabatic algorithm one can reach the ground state within an error $\varepsilon$ in a time $T_{\rm Q}= {\rm poly}(n,1/\varepsilon)$, or $T_{\rm Q} ={\rm poly}(1/\varepsilon)$ if framed entirely in terms of the precision of the thermodynamic limit\footnote{Note that we could have also considered a constant gap, in which case, at least under certain further assumptions on the Hamiltonian, it is provably possible to reach the ground state in $T_{\rm Q}={\rm polylog}(n,1/\varepsilon)$ \cite{ge2016rapid}.}.
-This scaling of the gap is expected to hold for critical systems as well.
+Furthermore, to ensure that there is a quantum algorithm that reaches the ground state we will assume that $H_n$ is adiabatically connected to a family of Hamiltonians $H_n^{(0)}$ with efficiently preparable ground states such that the minimal gap, $\Delta_n$, along the adiabatic path fulfills $\Delta_n \ge \Omega(1/{\rm poly}(n))$.
+This assumption ensures that using the adiabatic algorithm one can reach the ground state within an error $\varepsilon$ in a time $T_{\rm Q}= {\rm poly}(n,1/\varepsilon)$, or $T_{\rm Q} ={\rm poly}(1/\varepsilon)$ if framed entirely in terms of the precision of the thermodynamic limit\footnote{Note that we could have also considered a constant gap, in which case, at least under certain further assumptions on the Hamiltonian, it is provably possible to reach the ground state in $T_{\rm Q}={\rm polylog}(n,1/\varepsilon)$ \cite{ge2016rapid}.}, and is expected to hold for physically relevant gapped or gapless models.
+Comparing this run-time with those of the classical algorithms discussed above, we then expect a superpolynomial quantum advantage for (gapped) models satisfying Logarithmic Convergence to the thermodynamic limit, and (gapless) models satisfying Power-Law Convergence to the thermodynamic limit.

-We expect that, generically, classical algorithms to compute a ground state observable would be no better than exactly diagonalizing a finite-size Hamiltonian.
-Thus, under the Power-Law Gap and Logarithmic convergence conditions, a classical computer would require time $\exp(O(\log^d(1/\varepsilon)))$ and thus one would obtain a superpolynomial quantum advantage using a quantum simulator.
-Instead, under the Power-Law Convergence conditions, a classical computer would require time $\exp(O(\text{poly}(1/\varepsilon)))$ thus yielding an exponential quantum advantage using a quantum simulator.